xmengkinaxis/CPP/System Design Interview Checklist.md

 ### Asynchronism
 pre-render massive framework dynamic content into static HTML files and store to Amazon S3 or content delivery network.
 This would make website super fast(handle millions of request per sec)
 A script would do this job and would be called by cronjob every hour.
-This was one way of doing asynchronism.<br>
+This was one way of doing asynchronism.
-If a user requests for a computation-intensive task, the front end of the website sends the job to the job queue and signals back to the user and lets the user browse the website meanwhile.<br>
+If a user requests for a computation-intensive task, the front end of the website sends the job to the job queue and signals back to the user and lets the user browse the website meanwhile.
-As soon as the frontend is signaled about “job is done”, the frontend notifies the user about it.<br>
+As soon as the frontend is signaled about “job is done”, the frontend notifies the user about it.

 Synchronous Communication
 * Immediate response is crucial